DMcConnell/centrd/README.md

 - **Sequential**: Solve 5 puzzles one at a time with immediate feedback
 - **Multi-Grid**: Solve 4 puzzles simultaneously, submit all guesses at once
+- **Daily**: Challenge yourself with the daily puzzle and share your results

 ### Difficulty Levels